j0nas500/spotifyTwitchBot/readme.md

 - Spotify Account

 ## How to install
+Clone the repository or [download the ZIP](https://github.com/j0nas500/spotifyTwitchBot/archive/refs/heads/master.zip) and unzip it

 ### Spotify Developer Application
 1. Create an App at the [Spotify Developer Application](https://developer.spotify.com/dashboard/login)
 2. Copy the client ID and the client secret from the application.